sous-chefs/users/README.md

 end
 ```

-The latest version of knife supports reading data bags from a file and automatically looks in a directory called +data_bags+ in the current directory.
+Knife supports reading data bags from a file and automatically looks in a directory called +data_bags+ in the current directory.
 The "bag" should be a directory with JSON files of each item.
 For the above:

 ```bash
 $ mkdir data_bags/users